 Following this fellowship, Dr. Ayli served his medical internship and dermatology residency at the University of Cincinnati.
 After residency, he completed his Mohs Micrographic and Dermatologic Oncology fellowship in Georgia, under the direction of Dr. David E. Kent, a nationally renowned Mohs micrographic and reconstructive surgeon.
 During his fellowship, Dr. Ayli received extensive training in Mohs micrographic and facial reconstructive surgery, as well as cosmetic dermatology, including the use of lasers, fillers, chemical peels, tumescent liposuction, and botulinum toxin.

 After this fellowship and prior to his arrival in North Carolina, Dr. Ayli spent over four years serving patients of Pensacola and the Gulf Coast region under the auspices of Dr. William B. Henghold, a prominent Mohs micrographic and reconstructive surgeon.
-There, he performed nearly 7000 Mohs surgical cases, acquired expertise in advanced facial reconstructive surgery and the treatment of aggressive skin tumors, and was one of only a handful of Mohs surgeons in the country to utilize Mohs micrographic surgery for the treatment of melanoma.
+He has performed nearly 15,000 Mohs surgical cases, has acquired expertise in advanced facial reconstructive surgery and the treatment of aggressive skin tumors, and is one of only a handful of Mohs surgeons in the country to utilize Mohs micrographic surgery for the treatment of melanoma.

 Dr. Ayli has published extensively in the dermatology, dermatologic surgery, and dermatopathology literature and has co-authored a chapter in the authoritative textbook, Lever's Histopathology of the Skin.

 - Board Certified, Micrographic Dermatologic Surgery, American Board of Dermatology

 - Member, Leaders Society, Dermatology Foundation